DecisionsDev/odm-docker-kubernetes/eks/README.md

 This section explains how to implement an  Application Load Balancer (ALB) to expose the ODM service.

 The following steps expose the ODM service to Internet connectivity.
-Please refer to the AWS documentation.
+Refer to the AWS documentation.

 * Create an Application Load Balancer
 * Implement an ingress for ODM services

-#### Create an Application Load Balancer
+#### a.
+Create an Application Load Balancer
-More informations about ALB can be found here https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/load-balancer-getting-started.html
+Find more information about ALB here https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/load-balancer-getting-started.html

 The following steps allow you to create the ALB.
 You need to follow this [userguide](https://docs.aws.amazon.com/eks/latest/userguide/alb-ingress.html#w243aac23b7c17c10b3b1)

-* Create an IAM OIDC provider and associate it with your cluster.
+- Create an IAM OIDC provider and associate it with your cluster.

-* Create an IAM policy called ALBIngressControllerIAMPolicy for the ALB Ingress Controller pod
+- Create an IAM policy called ALBIngressControllerIAMPolicy for the ALB Ingress Controller pod

-* Create a Kubernetes service account named alb-ingress-controller in the kube-system namespace, a cluster role, and a cluster role binding for the ALB Ingress Controller.
+- Create a Kubernetes service account named alb-ingress-controller in the kube-system namespace, a cluster role, and a cluster role binding for the ALB Ingress Controller.
 Refer to the documentation for the cmd to use.

-* Create an IAM role for the ALB ingress controller and attach the role to the service account created in the previous step
+- Create an IAM role for the ALB ingress controller and attach the role to the service account created in the previous step

-then you shloud deploy the ALB Ingress Controller with the following command.
+- Deploy the ALB Ingress Controller with the following command:

 ```bash
 $ curl